Now you’ve got to execute. You’ve got to tell the story in a way that works, and with a structure that succeeds.

-Okay, so the wisdom and habits of successful entrepreneur and statesman Ben Franklin are your positioning, but what are you really selling?
+Okay, so the wisdom and habits of a successful entrepreneur and statesman Ben Franklin are your positionings, but what are you really selling?
 Most likely it’s a small business marketing and management system, right?

 So, perhaps you key in on this particular Ben Franklin quote as the premise for your promotional copy:

 “Drive thy business or it will drive thee.”

 The premise, in this case, would be that the key to business success — even back in the days of ol’ Ben — is to have systems in place that allow you to work on your business, not in your business.
 This is just a random example, but hopefully, you get the idea behind your premise compared to your overall positioning.